-Ext.
-4351, email nordikteam@algomau.ca
+Director: Sean Meades, Ext.
+4351 or email: sean.meades@algomau.ca

 NORDIK's mission is to promote more vibrant, caring and sustainable communities through research, dialogue, analysis and reflection, dedicated to the practice of holistic community development.

 NORDIK is a not-for-profit community-based research institute with two areas of focus: 1) Regional development in Northern Ontario; and 2) Indigenous research.
 NORDIK collaborates with community partners to build resilient, sustainable communities in Northern Ontario, with a focus on small, rural, and First Nation communities.
 It uses a holistic approach to facilitating research and community development, emphasizing research processes that are inclusionary, participatory and strengths-based.
 NORDIK encourages students, faculty and staff to participate in its research projects through internships, work-study placements, summer employment and scholarships.